mithereal/botpoison/Install.md

 * Unzip to the root dir.
 * Locate the main php script (bootstrap), usually index.php.
-* Edit your bootstrap file by adding to the top of the file
+* Edit your bootstrap file by adding to the top of the file after <?php

 ```php
 include($_SERVER['DOCUMENT_ROOT'] . "/php-labrea/classes/tarpit.php");